apathriel/PFTH/Assignment_2/README.md

 Group members: Albin Sand, Gabriel Høst Andersen, Lissa Bui, Victor Rasmussen.

-<p> Word count (README excl. code blocks + scripts): 9150 </p>

-Any/all code blocks have primarily been included for readability.
-Please refer to the .py files for the full problem solutions.

 <h2> How to  execute </h2>

 <p> Ensure that the dependencies  are correctly installed. </p>